quicwg/base-drafts/draft-ietf-quic-transport.md

 The client MUST set the VERSION flag on all packets until version negotiation concludes.
 Version negotiation successfully concludes when the client receives a packet from the server with the VERSION flag unset.
-All subsequent packets sent by the client MUST have the VERSION flag unset.
+All subsequent packets sent by the client SHOULD have the VERSION flag unset.

 Once the server receives a packet from the client with the VERSION flag unset, it MUST ignore the flag in subsequently received packets.